Get all the latest data for Algeria

 What is the average house price in Algeria as of 2026?

-As of early 2026, the estimated average property price in Algeria across all residential types is around 18 million DZD, which translates to roughly $130,000 USD or about €120,000 EUR.
+As of early 2026, the estimated average house price in Algeria across all residential property types is around 18 million DZD, which converts to roughly 130,000 USD or about 120,000 EUR.

-When looking at price per square meter, properties in Algeria average around 140,000 DZD per square meter, or approximately $1,000 USD and €930 EUR per square meter.
+On a per-square-meter basis, the national average sits at approximately 140,000 DZD per square meter, or about 1,000 USD and 930 EUR per square meter.

-The realistic price range covering about 80% of property purchases in Algeria spans from 8 million to 35 million DZD, which works out to roughly $60,000 to $260,000 USD or €55,000 to €240,000 EUR, depending on location and property type.
+To cover roughly 80% of actual property purchases in Algeria, the realistic price range runs from about 8 million to 35 million DZD, which is roughly 60,000 to 260,000 USD or 55,000 to 240,000 EUR depending on the location and property type.

 How much have property prices increased in Algeria over the past 12 months?

-Over the past 12 months, property prices in Algeria have increased by an estimated 6% nationally in nominal terms, with major cities like Algiers seeing gains closer to 8%.
+Over the past 12 months in Algeria, property prices have increased by an estimated 6% nationally in nominal terms, with major cities like Algiers seeing gains closer to 8%.

 Which neighborhoods have the fastest rising property prices in Algeria as of 2026?